bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 In this menu you can do four actions:

 * Generate a new livenet image : This will guide you in order to create a new livenet image to boot.
 * Mount an existing livenet image : Mount a livenet image in order to make actions inside (install packages, ...).
-Livenet images are mounted inside /diskless/mntdir/<image name>/mnt.
+Livenet images are mounted inside /var/tmp/diskless/workdir/<image name>/mnt.
 * Unount an existing livenet image : Unmount a mounted livenet image.
 * Resize livenet image : Resize a livenet image operating system in order to adjust space taken into the ram.

-When generating a new livenet image with the first options, you will have to give few parameters:
+When generating a new livenet image with the first option, you will have to give few parameters:

 * The name you want for your image
 * The password for your image
 * The kernel to use
-* The type of livenet image, by default there is 3 types of livenet images.
+* The type of livenet image, by default there are 3 types of livenet images.
 * The size of the image (It will take this size into ram memory).
 Please be aware to give enough memory for your operating system.

 NFS module